← Pests

 Regional Notes

-The delicate plume moth feeds on spiraea flowers and foliage in Western Washington gardens, with larvae creating damage patterns specific to host plants.
+The delicate plume moth feeds on spiraea flowers and foliage in gardens, with larvae creating damage patterns specific to host plants.
 The adult moth is fragile and delicate, with distinctive feathery wings.
 Larval feeding may cause leaf rolling, bud damage, or other visible impacts on susceptible spiraea species.

 Monitor spiraea for larval feeding on buds and growth.
 These moths are relatively minor pests rarely causing significant damage.
 Maintain plant vigor through cultural care and prune damaged buds if appearance is important.
 Attract natural enemies by avoiding broad-spectrum pesticides.